canonical/lxd/doc/faq.md

 lxc config show
 ```

-To set the address to listen to, find out what addresses are available and use
+To set the address to listen to, first find out what addresses are available and
-the `config set` command on the server:
+then use the `config set` command on the server:

 ```bash
 ip addr
 lxc config set core.https_address 192.168.1.15
 ```

+Also see {ref}`security_remote_access`.

 ### When I do a `lxc remote add` over https, it asks for a password?
 By default, LXD has no password for security reasons, so you can't do a remote
 add this way.
-In order to set a password, do:
+To set a password, enter the following command on the host LXD is
+running on:

 ```bash
 lxc config set core.trust_password SECRET
 ```

-on the host LXD is running on.
-This will set the remote password that you can
-then use to do `lxc remote add`.
+This will set the remote password that you can then use to do `lxc remote add`.

 You can also access the server without setting a password by copying the client
 certificate from `.config/lxc/client.crt` to the server and adding it with: